 As of June 15, French borders with other European Union member states and Schengen countries are open.
 Travelers transiting through France from outside of the European Union must have an attestation, available here

 Restrictions on crossing between the German- Luxembourg border ended on May 15, 2020.
 Germany, along with other EU member states, is limiting entry to EU citizens and residents.
 U.S. citizens who are not residents of the EU and do not fall into one of several narrow exceptions will be denied entry to Germany.
 Travelers should be prepared for the possibility that additional travel restrictions will be implemented with little or no advance notice.
 The most up-to-date information on German border and airport control measures can be found here: German MoI – FAQ

 Quarantine and Testing Information:

-- Luxembourg’s Health Department advises those who develop COVID-19 symptoms, have been exposed to a COVID-19 patient, or have traveled to a risk region, to contact their healthcare provider by phone, not in person, or call the designated COVID-19 hotline: 8002-8080.
+- Luxembourg’s Health Department advises those who develop COVID-19 symptoms, have been exposed to a COVID-19 patient, or have traveled to a risk region, to contact their healthcare provider by phone, not in person.

 - View U.S. Embassy Luxembourg’s Most Recent Alerts